 Cost of living in Barcelona

-The cost of living in Barcelona is relatively low compared to cities such as New York and London, and even Madrid is more expensive to live in.
-That said, as salaries in Barcelona are lower than in these cities, it can seem rather expensive to those who live here.
+The cost of living in Barcelona is relatively low compared to cities like New York and London.
+Even Madrid is slightly more expensive to live in for most categories.
+However, as salaries in Barcelona are lower than in these cities, it can seem rather expensive if you’re earning here.
+Everyday expenses such as utilities, transport and groceries are not expensive in Barcelona, and the main costs for expats will rather be things such as rent and international schools.

 Expat families and children